+Physical therapist assistants (PTA) provide direct client care under the supervision of a physical therapist.
 Physical therapist assistants help improve mobility, relieve pain and prevent or limit permanent physical disabilities due to injury or disease.
 PTAs work in hospitals, outpatient clinics, sports clinics, rehabilitation centers, extended-care facilities and schools.
+The program includes interactive classroom experiences along with 720 hours of supervised clinical rotations.

 The Commission on Accreditation in Physical Therapy Education (CAPTE)